 Books, friends, family, and personal experiences have taught us enough ways and means to cope up, but sometimes you need a neutral person to share their experiences to either give you new insight or just to give you an assurance that you’re handling yourself well when a crisis is threatening to topple you over.

 These are my 10 Hacks that work.
 Click To Tweet

-Some from the arsenal of my personal cope up mechanisms, while others that have been shared by people I have seen using and benefitting from them.
+Some from the arsenal of my personal cope up mechanisms, while others have been shared by people I have seen using and benefitting from them.

 Take a shower, wear comfortable clothes: You are wondering if you read right?
 Am I joking, is the question on your mind at this first hack?
 Let me assure you that I am not.
-Bathing is a soothing activity and associated with feeling fresh and starting anew, which is why most of us bathe each morning, before we start our day.
+Bathing is a soothing activity and is associated with feeling fresh and starting anew, which is why most of us bathe each morning before we start our day.
 Bathing works on a subconscious level where it washes away all that was accumulated and helps us start afresh.
 Bathing is ‘cleansing’ yourself off low energies and negative emotions.
 Have a hot shower, shave if you’re a man, and wear your ‘comfort clothes’ and you will notice you begin to feel better.

-Keep yourself Nourished and Hydrated: Anxiety robs you off your appetite and food is usually the last thing on your mind when you are worried.
+Keep yourself Nourished and Hydrated: Anxiety robs you of your appetite and food is usually the last thing on your mind when you are worried.
 And if you do eat in stressful times you tend to reach out for junk food and sugary treats.
 This choice is what gives you instant gratification, and as that wears off it increases your anxiety.
 Try and eat at fixed meal times and choose healthy food.
-Keep sipping on plain water through the day.
+Keep sipping on plain water throughout the day.
 When you keep yourself nourished and hydrated you feel better, and when you feel better you can think clearer.